 Organized by the Brandywine River Museum of Art and the Portland Museum of Art, N. C. Wyeth: New Perspectives will include approximately 70 paintings and drawings selected from major museums and private collections.
 A number of objects from the artist’s studio collection, ranging from Native American and Western artifacts to a first edition of Treasure Island, will also be included.
 The accompanying catalogue will contain essays by scholars who will explore relevant issues.
 Jessica May, Deputy Director of the Portland Museum of Art and the Robert and Elizabeth Nanovic Chief Curator, will describe the path of Wyeth’s career.
 Christine Podmaniczky, Curator of N. C. Wyeth Collections at the Brandywine, will examine Wyeth’s masterpiece Island Funeral, a painting originally conceived as an illustration for Kenneth Roberts’s Trending Into Maine.
 David M. Lubin will write on Wyeth’s first and most lasting set of illustrations, those for Robert Louis Stevenson’s Treasure Island, paintings that suggest deeper and darker overtones to both Stevenson’s narrative and to the story of Wyeth’s life.
 Douglas B. Dowd, Professor of Art and American Culture Studies, Washington University, St. Louis, and director of the university’s Modern Graphic History Library, will study N. C. Wyeth’s commercial images and how Wyeth situated American consumers in a golden past to meet the needs of a nascent, modern advertising business.
 Beginning with the endpaper illustration for The Last of the Mohicans, Kristine Ronan will put Wyeth’s paintings of Native Americans into dialogue with both their print processes and collections of Native material culture to reveal how artists of the early twentieth century played a major role in authenticating a generalized Native culture for American audiences.
 Independent curator, consultant, writer, and member of the Historic Artists’ Homes and Studios program, Karen Zukowski will explore Wyeth’s sense of place and conception of home as reflected in the carefully-crafted house and studio he built in Chadds Fords, PA.

 Generations of readers grew up with stories “Illustrated by N. C. Wyeth”—his name was as renowned as the authors whose stories he pictured.
-This exhibition will show, however, that exciting, enduring illustrations were only part of Wyeth’s legacy.
-Today, museum visitors and even many scholars tend to recognize him as Andrew Wyeth’s father, another siloed descriptor that also disregards the complete scope of his work.
-Recently the art world and the art market have been taking a fresh look at N. C. Wyeth’s art and achievements, and this exhibition will be a landmark of that assessment.
+This exhibition will show, however, that those exciting, enduring illustrations were only part of Wyeth’s legacy.

 N. C. Wyeth: New Perspectives is generously made possible by Ms. Linda L. Bean, The Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, Wyeth Foundation for American Art, George Lucas Family Foundation, Sotheby’s and Freeman's.